GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

 ```
 </details>
 <br>
 This is important.
-Here we fake a persistance provider failure and see that states_rebuilder mutate the state to the new desired state and try to persist it, as it fails it goes back to the last valid state and displays an error message.
+Here we fake a persistence provider failure and see that states_rebuilder mutate the state to the new desired state and try to persist it, as it fails it goes back to the last valid state and displays an error message.

 <details>
   <summary>Click here to see remove todo using a dismissible and auto undo if persistance fails test</summary>